-A typical day for most adults in the U.S. encourages a sedentary lifestyle and becoming active takes some effort.
-Driving or riding in an automobile and working at a desk restrict activity.
-Watching television is a sedentary activity that can contribute to an inactive lifestyle.
+A typical day for most adults in the United States includes a sedentary lifestyle — too much driving or riding in a car and working seated at a desk restricts activity.
+Watching television also contributes to an inactive lifestyle for many Americans.

-There are simple steps that can be taken to increase daily activity:
+Below are simple steps you can take to increase daily activity and exercise:

 - Take the stairs instead of the elevator or escalator.

-- Park your car at the far end of the parking lot and walk to the store or the office.
+- Park your car at the far end of the parking lot.

 - Get off the bus one stop early (if you are in an area safe for walking).

-- Turn off the television, computer or video game system and head for the garden, rake the leaves, wash the car, or take a walk.
+- Turn off the television, computer or video game and instead work in the garden, rake leaves, wash the car or take a walk.

-By looking at your daily routine, it may be easier than you think to add more activity into the day in addition to regular exercise.
+Review your daily routine; it may be easier than you think to add more activity into your day in addition to regular exercise.
 Dividing 30 minutes of exercise into smaller blocks throughout your day (such as three 10-minute walks up the stairs, from your car, etc.) can have the same benefit as 30 minutes of continuous exercise.
-Work some exercise into your daily schedule, and you'll see the rewards.
+Work some exercise into your daily schedule and you will see its healthy effects.